hassio-addons/addon-unifi/unifi/DOCS.md

   to open the required "range" of ports needed for this feature to work.
 - This add-on cannot support Ingress due to technical limitations of the UniFi software.
+- During making a backup of this add-on via Home Assistant, this add-on will temporary shutdown and start up after the backup has finished.
+This prevents data corruption during taking the backup.

 ## Changelog & Releases